Japan - Hokkaido Powder

 Length: 8 Days of Adventure and Amazing Pristine Powder Skiing

 Elevations: 300 - 2300m

 Terrain: The entire Island of Hokkaido!
-We will road trip and ski the best terrain and best snow for the current conditions.
-Perfect tree skiing, Volcano craters and 30-40º powder runs.
+We will road trip to ski the best terrain and snow for the current conditions.
+Perfect tree skiing, volcano craters and 30-40º powder runs.

 Season: January - March

 Max Guide to Guest Ratio: 6:1

 Favorite Runs: Mount Yotei

 It's actually quite a simply a fantasy... lots of snow… maybe too much snow.
 Large perfect picturesque volcanoes covered in a thick blanket of blower powder.
 You are standing at the top.
 There is no rush, no powder anxiety, no lines.
 You and your group are the only people around and the mountain is yours.

 - 90% Tree Skiing.
 So bad weather is a good thing!